 to extract rates from respirometry data.

-By default, auto_rate
+By default, auto_rate identifies the most

 linear regions of the data

-(i.e. method = "linear"
+(i.e. method = "linear"):

 sard_ar <- auto_rate(sardine.rd)